OfficeDev/Microsoft-Teams-Samples/samples/connector-generic/nodejs/README.md

    - For the configuration page, you'll use our sample code's setup endpoint: `https://[BASE_URI]/connector/setup`
    ![connector_setup](Images/Connector_Setup/3.connector.png)

-   - For Valid domains, make enter your domain's http or https URL, e.g. XXXXXXXX.ngrok.io.
+   - For Valid domains, make enter your domain's http or https URL, e.g. XXXXXXXX.ngrok-free.app.
    - Click on Save.
 After the save completes, you will see your connector ID in address bar.

   6. In the `~/views/connectorconfig.jade` file line 27 and replace `ngrokURL` to the ngrok https forwarding url from the above.